Top 10 High Book Value Stocks in India | Undervalued Shares

 Some analysts do not include things like goodwill and patents, as they aren’t realizable during a company liquidation.
 Doing this helps show the real value of the company’s assets.

-See if the book value is more or less than the market price.
+1. Determine whether the book value is lower or higher than the market price.

 Best High Book Value Stocks in India